 Construction, renovation and maintenance of infrastructure (e.g., bridges or buildings) can have negative impacts by disturbing Peregrine Falcons during nesting or by destroying nests (COSEWIC 2007).
 The effects of disturbances are comparable to those identified for recreational activities.
-The impact of infrastructure renovation and maintenance activities are mostly located within inhabited areas or areas near them.
+The impact of infrastructure maintenance activities is mostly concentrated in inhabited areas or areas near them.
 In contrast, the construction of tall structures (buildings, pylons, communication towers) or the presence of quarries can benefit the species by providing suitable nesting sites.

-Some managers of infrastructure on which the species nest regularly have developed management plans in order to minimize the negative impacts related to maintenance (e.g. installation of artificial nest boxes in the immediate vicinity, egg harvestings for hatching in captivity and release of the young).
+Some managers of infrastructure on which the species nests regularly have developed management plans in order to minimize the negative impacts related to maintenance (e.g., installation of artificial nest boxes in the immediate vicinity, harvestings of eggs to hatch them in captivity and then release the young).
 By law, some construction, renovation and maintenance activities must undergo an environmental assessment under the Canadian Environmental Assessment Act, 2012 or provincial or territorial legislation before they are carried out.
 In many cases, this process forces the proponent to avoid adverse effects on the species and, when this is not possible, to minimize the effects.